hadipourh/craftanalysis/README.md

 ### Eout-Odd-5r
 The following 5-round component is used as Eout (last part), in 9/11/13-round differential distinguishers.
 ![eout_odd](/Images/Odd/eout_odd_new.svg)
-The results related to the above part, can be reproduced by running the following command in directory `/SAT-SMT-ST/`.
+The results related to the above part, can be reproduced by running the following command in directory `/SAT-SMT-ST/`:
 ```
 python3 eout_odd_5r.py --inputfile examples/EoutOdd/eout_odd_5r.yaml
 ```
-We have recorded all our results related to single-tweak, and related-tweak setting in directories `/Results-Diff-ST`, and `/Results-Diff-RT` respectively.
+We have recorded all our results related to single-tweak, and related-tweak settings in directories `/Results-Diff-ST`, and `/Results-Diff-RT` respectively.
 We have also prepared two different [SageMath](https://www.sagemath.org/) worksheets, to calculate a lower bound for differential effects.
-One worksheet is named `ProbabilityComputationEven.ipynb`, and located in `/Results-Diff-ST/Even`, which is used for 10/12/14-rounds differential distinguishers, and another worksheet is named `ProbabilityComputationOdd.ipynb`, and located in `/Results-Diff-ST/Odd`, whih is used for 9/11/13-rounds differential distinguishers.
+One worksheet is named `ProbabilityComputationEven.ipynb`, and located in `/Results-Diff-ST/Even`, which is used for 10/12/14-rounds differential distinguishers, and another worksheet is named `ProbabilityComputationOdd.ipynb`, and located in `/Results-Diff-ST/Odd`, whih is used for 9/11/13-rounds differential distinguishers in the single-tweak setting.
 Some contents of `ProbabilityComputationEven.ipynb` which are related to the bounds we have proposed for the differential effect of 10/12/14-rounds of CRAFT, are represented in the following lines .

 ### Ein-Even-4 Rounds
 Optimum weight: 25